 CEPT proposes to include the band 2483.5-2500 MHz for active medical implants in the annex of the EC SRD decision.

-It is recommended to add a footnote in the EC Decision which states that “ERC Decision (01)17 defines that protection of active medical implant communication systems from short range device applications shall be ensured in the 401-406 MHz frequency band”.
+CEPT proposes to add a footnote in the EC Decision which states that “ERC Decision (01)17 defines that protection of active medical implant communication systems from short range device applications shall be ensured in the 401-406 MHz frequency band.
+Additionally, protection of the primary service shall be ensured.”.

 Wireless Audio Applications